qualichat/qualichat/README.md

 ### Quickstart

-To use this library, you need a plain WhatsApp chat text file, following this format:
+To use this library, you need a plain chat text file, following this format:

 ```
 [dd/mm/yy hh:mm:ss] <contact name>: <message>